Official Opening of the ATP and Changing Pavilion

 Participation amongst 14-25-year-olds expected to increase by 238%

-Hayley McQueen, Sky Sports News’ lead anchor, officially opened William Perkin CofE High School’s new community sports hub in Greenford, West London on Tuesday 25th April 2017.
+Hayley McQueen, Sky Sports News’ lead anchor and Football Foundation Ambassador, officially opened William Perkin CofE High School’s new community sports hub in Greenford, West London.

 That investment enabled William Perkin CofE High School to build a new all-weather pitch and two-storey changing room pavilion – projected to increase 14-25-year-old participation by 238%.